 If we work together, we won’t begin as strangers.

-Bhoomika Ghaghada is a writer, strategist, facilitator, and independent researcher, born and raised in the UAE, and living in Dubai.
+Bhoomika Ghaghada is a writer, strategist, and facilitator, born and raised in the UAE, and living in Dubai.

 Her writing explores personal-political narratives, specifically how gender, urban spaces, and media operate in the Gulf, and has appeared in Jadaliyya, Unootha, and Postscript Magazine.
 She co-founded Gulf Creative Collective, a non-profit initiative, helping Creatives in the UAE re-evaluate notions of value, and practice self-advocacy and care.
 Through GCC, she guides critical thinking, unlearning, and writing workshops in the UAE.